kellegous/go/README.md

 network could register a URL shortcut and it would redirect the user to the appropriate page.
 So for instance, if you wanted to find out more about BigTable, you simply directed your browser at http://go/bigtable and you would be redirected to something about the BigTable data storage system.
-I later found out that the first go service at Google was written by Ben Saggins to end the never-ending stream of requests for internal CNAME requests.
+I was later told that the first go service at Google was written by Benjamin Staffin to end the never-ending stream of requests for internal CNAME requests.
 He described it as AOL keywords for the corporate network.
 These days if you go to any reasonably sized company, you are likely to find a similar system.
 Etsy made one after seeing that Twitter had one ... it's a contagious and useful little tool.
 So contagious, in fact, that many former Googlers that I know have built or contributed to a similar system post-Google.
 I am no different, this is my "go" link service.